Constructor is similar to function that has a same name as the class in which it is resides .

 Output

-In a C++ programming like a function, we can create a more than one constructor with same name as the class.
+In C++ programming like a function, we can create more than one constructor with the same name as the class.

-But each constructor must has a different parameter list.
+But each constructor must have a different parameter list.

-Such constructor are called overloaded constructor and this procedure of creating a more than one constructor with different parameter is known as Constructor overloading.
+Such constructors are called overloaded constructors and this procedure of creating more than one constructor with different parameters is known as Constructor overloading.

 Example of constructor overloading